-MS students are also encouraged to take the two courses required of our doctoral students, Integrated Principles in Biology, ZOO 6005) and a Grant Writing Seminar (BOT 6935).
-The first course focuses on critical thinking, approaching questions from different angles, and the development of integrative approaches to biological questions.
+During their first semester, students take a required course (Integrated Principles in Biology, ZOO 6005) that focuses on critical thinking, approaching questions from different angles, and the development of integrative approaches to biological questions.
 As part of this course, students write a review paper of a relevant topic, focusing on new methods, integrative approaches, and critical questions that remain to be answered.
 This helps students think broadly to develop a cutting-edge research program for their doctoral research.
-Additionally, these papers are reviewed by members of the class, advance graduate students in our program, and a faculty in our program to give students an understanding of the peer review process and in revising manuscripts in light of reviewers comments.
-In the second course, students write both a short-format (e.g., Sigma Xi GIAR) and a long-format (e.g., NSF DDIG) style grant.
-This provides them with both experience in grant writing, but also helps them develop their research questions.
+Additionally, these papers are reviewed by members of the class, advance graduate students in our program, and a faculty in our program to give students an understanding of the peer review process and the revision of manuscripts in response to reviewers' comments.